chalmerlowe/intro_to_sprinting/README.md

 This project aims to fix that by having the materials and instructions for the beginners to teach themselves the bare minimum to become productive, and to have a little sample project for them to practice sprinting on.
+They can still get help from the sprint leader, but since most of their learning is on their own, the sprint leader is not a bottleneck and will be more likely to be available when needed.
 When they complete that, they are ready to contribute to the real project of interest.

 # continued
 This represents a high-level overview of the steps, tools and tradecraft needed